ROCm/HIP/docs/how-to/hip_rtc.rst

 LLVM/Clang version included in the package is also version 14.

 .. note::
-  When viewing the Comgr GitHub respository, you should look at a specific release of interest rather than the default branch.
+  When viewing the *README* in Comgr GitHub respository, you should look at a specific release of interest rather than the default branch.

 To ensure smooth operation and compatibility, an application may choose to ship